 Any student who fails one required, pre-clinical course will be placed on academic warning.
 The student will be required to meet with the Director of Preclinical Education (DPCE) and follow a prescribed remediation plan.
-Students will remain on academic warning until remediation of the course has been successfully completed.
+Students will remain on academic warning, and not be in good academic standing, until remediation of the course has been successfully completed.